 I mean, Starmer has nothing.

-Whereas what what's happened after Blair is the professionalization of politics.
+Whereas what's happened after Blair is the professionalization of politics.

 So they go to university and they get a job as an MP, right?

-And then because of because of the way the fiat currency works, the fiat system, it allows people who midwits, as Tom Longo says, complete midwits, like Ursula von der Leyen, like Frederick Merckz, like Macron,
+And then because of the way the fiat currency works, the fiat system, it allows people who midwits, as Tom Longo says, complete midwits, like Ursula von der Leyen, like Frederick Mercks, like Macron, like Keir Starmer, like Rishi Sunak, who have no talent, no acumen, no skill, no expertise to be bribed and placed or blackmailed and placed into power.

-They're not gonna rise up because of their talents, because they don't have any.
+They're not going to rise up because of their talents because they don't have any.

-I I hadn't sort of connected in quite yeah, so Varadka, there was Sajid Javid.
+I hadn't sort of connected in quite, yeah, so Viradka, there was Sajid Javid.

-And what about well, hang on, that really sinister woman that Hillary Clinton has, Huma Abeddin.
+That really sinister woman that Hillary Clinton has, Huma Aberdeen.

 Don't know.